-Samsung SDI, Stellantis to invest $2.5 billion to build EV battery plant in Indiana
+Samsung SDI and Stellantis to build battery factory in Indiana

-The factory will be the Korean battery maker's first battery facility in the United States.
+The factory will be the Korean battery maker's first battery-making facility in the United States.
 Samsung SDI has a battery pack assembly facility in Detroit.

-The two companies signed an agreement Tuesday in Kokomo, Indiana, with Samsung SDI CEO Choi Yoon-ho and Mark Stewart, COO at Stellantis North America, in attendance.
+The two companies signed an agreement establishing a joint venture Tuesday in Kokomo, with Samsung SDI CEO Choi Yoon-ho and Mark Stewart, Stellantis Chief Operating Officer for the North American region, in attendance.

 Groundbreaking is scheduled for the end of the year, with the goal of starting operations in the first quarter of 2025.

-The annual capacity will stand at 23 gigawatt-hours (GWh), but could be increased to as much as to 33 GWh in the future, according to Samsung.
+The annual capacity will stand at 23 gigawatt-hours (GWh), but could be increased to as much as 33 GWh in the future, according to Samsung SDI.

 The amount of investment could also increase to as much as $3.1 billion, the two companies said.

-The new factory will create around 1,400 new jobs.
+The new factory will likely create 1,400 new jobs.

 The announcement came seven months after the two signed an agreement to form a joint venture to build a battery factory in North America last year.

-“We have secured a solid foothold in the rapidly growing North American EV market through the joint venture with Stellantis," said Samsung SDI CEO Choi.
-"We will make sincere efforts to bring satisfaction to the market with top-class quality products in the future."
+“We have secured a solid foothold in the rapidly growing North American EV market through the joint venture with Stellantis," Choi said.
+"We will make sincere efforts to bring satisfaction to the market with top-class, quality products in the future."

 Netherlands-based Stellantis was formed last year in a merger between Fiat Chrysler Automobiles and the PSA Group, and has 14 brands, including Chrysler, Jeep, Maserati, Peugeot and Citroen.